How To Buy a Prepaid Sim Card in the UK

 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.

-If you’re visiting the UK, I highly recommend getting a prepaid sim card on arrival so you can access the internet without having to hunt for public WiFi and to help save money on roaming costs.
-While, there are tons of free public WiFi’s throughout the UK but in some areas, they’re harder to find, and in my experience, they can be pretty slow and they’re really insecure.
-Having data will also help you with navigating, checking train/bus times, checking restaurant reviews, buying tickets for tours, etc. It’ll also let you use Google/Apple Pay in stores to pay for things in stores, your bus fare, and the London Underground.
+You will find there are tons of free public WiFi across the UK.
+Especially in cities like London.
+But I find a lot of them can be pretty slow and they’re insecure.
+Having data will also help you with navigating, checking train/bus times, checking restaurant reviews, buying tickets for tours, etc when you’re out & about.
+It’ll also let you use Google/Apple Pay in stores to pay for things in stores, your bus fare, and the London Underground as you need to use data to pay for buses/the underground using your phone.

 Man of Storr in Scotland